abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/multi_depots.rst

     You can find the source code in the file :file:`chap14/rl_auxiliary_graph.cc`.

     We only consider problems where the starting and ending depots are knows for each vehicles.
-If you have to deal with a problem where this is not the case, there are a bunch of modeling tricks where you can add fictive nodes.
+If you have to deal with a problem where this is not the case, there exists a bunch of modeling tricks where you can add fictive nodes.

     To create the ``RoutingModel`` with multi-depots, simply give an ``std::vector<std::pair<RoutingModel::NodexIndex, RoutingModel::NodexIndex> >`` with the list of pairs of starting and